AtomGPT: Atomistic Generative Pre-trained Transformer for Forward and Inverse Materials Design

-We follow the workflow used to generate the training data (in ref. \cite{choudhary2022designing}), where we performed electron phonon calculations (EPC) calculations using non-spin polarized DFT-perturbation theory (PT) \cite{baroni1987green,gonze1995perturbation} (using the interpolated/Gaussian broadening method \cite{wierzbowska2005origins}) with the Quantum Espresso (QE) software package \cite{giannozzi2009quantum}, PBEsol functional \cite{perdew2008restoring}, and the GBRV \cite{garrity2014pseudopotentials} pseudopotentials.
+The workflow used to generate the training data is based on Ref. \cite{choudhary2022designing}, where electron phonon calculations (EPC) were performed using non-spin polarized DFT-perturbation theory (PT) \cite{baroni1987green,gonze1995perturbation} (using the interpolated/Gaussian broadening method \cite{wierzbowska2005origins}) with the Quantum Espresso (QE) software package \cite{giannozzi2009quantum}, PBEsol functional \cite{perdew2008restoring}, and the GBRV \cite{garrity2014pseudopotentials} pseudopotentials.
 The EPC parameter is derived from spectral function ${\alpha}^2 F(\omega)$ which is calculated as follows:

 where $\omega_{qj}$ is the mode frequency, $N({\epsilon_F})$ is the density of states (DOS) at the Fermi level ${\epsilon_F}$, $\delta$ is the Dirac-delta function, $w(q)$ is the weight of the $q$ point, $\gamma_{qj}$ is the linewidth of a phonon mode $j$ at wave vector $q$ and is given by: